 (The top 5 singles when the centre opened, image: officialcharts.com)

 The grand opening of St George’s was on the 23rd April 1996 by none other than Jet from ITV’s hit Saturday night show – Gladiators.
 It was home to a fresh new set of branded stores such as Woolworths, Virgin Megastore, Fatty Arbuckles, The Disney Store, McDonald’s (that is still there to this day), a massive Amusement Arcade called ‘The Edge’ (remember those Daytona days?) and, even had its own pub called RePUBlica.

 St George’s also had a brand new, state-of-the-art, 12-screen cinema which then was a Warner Bros venue.
 The centre even featured the likes of famous Warner characters Bugs Bunny, Daffy Duck and Taz perched on top of the main entrance!

 St George’s shopping centre is still classed as a modern development, however once inside, the sweeping spiral staircase and intricately designed railings pay homage to the Georgian history of Harrow and remain the same now as they did back when it first opened.

-Nowadays the centre still attracts the crowds with some great shops and eateries like Nando’s, Frankie & Benny’s, Pizza Express and Starbucks, while stores like TK Maxx, Boots and Wilko are as poplar as ever.
+Nowadays the centre still attracts crowds with some great shops and eateries like Nando’s, Frankie & Benny’s, Pizza Express and Starbucks, while stores like TK Maxx, Boots and Wilko are as popular as ever.

 Head down to St George’s Shopping Centre sometime, it’s certainly changed but it’s still a great place to eat and shop in Harrow.